nabilhassein/nabilhassein.github.io/pages/posts/sfpc-diary-part-1.md

 So far I have only the vaguest ideas of what I might wish to build and show.
 To find out, come in person to 155 Bank Street or view the livestream (link forthcoming!)

-Outside SFPC, a few other things I have coming up include organizing [!!con](http://bangbangcon.com), speaking at [deconstructconf](https://www.deconstructconf.com/), and publishing my longest yet political article after months of agonizing research and writing called "Ecological Prospects for Computing" in the forthcoming issue #10 of [The Recompiler](https://recompilermag.com/).
+Outside SFPC, a few other things I have coming up include co-organizing [!!con](http://bangbangcon.com) here in NYC on May 12-13, speaking at [deconstructconf](https://www.deconstructconf.com/) on May 21st or 22nd in Seattle, and publishing my longest yet political article after months of agonizing research and writing.
+It is called "Ecological Prospects for Computing" and will appear in the forthcoming issue #10 of [The Recompiler](https://recompilermag.com/), due in print in May and online in June.
 Stay tuned!

 To conclude this reflection, I will share some thoughts prompted by [a rhyme from Killer Mike](https://youtu.be/BEOximWoFd0?t=121) that I've had many previous opportunities to consider.